2lian/dynamixel_hotplug_ros2_python/README.md

 Hence, one single threaded Ros2 node is responsible for one serial port.
 This ensures single threaded access to the port.

 If several ports are used, each one has it own thread; thereby, several messages can be sent on DIFFERENT ports simultaneously.
-Hence, the launcher creates several nodes, each responsible for one port.
+The launcher creates several nodes, each responsible for one port.
 Each node runs in its own thread and can be called at any time in any order.